Start of programme: September intake only

 NB: If the chosen Major module is not from this list, students may not take a Minor module in the same subject as their Major.

-Students must take 60 credits from the list of minors and the Dissertation below
+Students must take 60 credits from the list of minors below

-Students may take 30 credits from any lists or from the approved open option list.
+Students must take 30 credits from the lists below or the open options list

 List A1 (Major)

 List B (Minor)